-- Student Recruitment - who will be familiar with the Armed Forces community and transition process from military to civilian life and be familiar with the qualification learning pathway (SCQF model).
+- Student Recruitment - be familiar with the Armed Forces community and transition process from military to civilian life and the qualification learning pathway (SCQF model).
 Willing to have 1:1 meeting with potential student’s from the armed forces community to explore areas of prior learning and experience.

-- Widening Participation - who will be familiar with the Armed Forces community and transition process from military to civilian life and be familiar with the qualification learning pathway (SCQF model).
+- Widening Participation - be familiar with the Armed Forces community and transition process from military to civilian life and the qualification learning pathway (SCQF model).
 Willing to have 1:1 meeting with potential student’s from the armed forces community to explore areas of prior learning and experience.

-- Community Engagement – who will be familiar with the Armed Forces community and open to exploring areas of possible collaboration.
+- Community Engagement – be familiar with the Armed Forces community and open to exploring areas of possible collaboration.